-NOTE: Our full Uniform Policy can be downloaded here: UNIFORM POLICY
+NOTE: Our full Uniform Policy can be found on our Policies page.

 - Navy blue with back vent or navy blue with all round pleats.

 - Material containing a polyester and viscose mix has been selected.